 - Students need to see civility as an acquired skill.
 It requires careful thinking and habituation, stimulated by good example.
 Administrators can help by arranging debates about controversial issues between faculty colleagues known for their emotional intelligence.
 Part of the discussion should include analysis of ways to examine polarizing issues in the spirit of truth seeking rather than confrontation.

-In aid of further developing Pavela’s last point, faculty and students are urged to visit Christian Science Monitor’s "Public Conversations Project: Constructive Conversations that Reach Across Differences," a web site, ...which promotes constructive conversations and relationships among people who have differing values, world views, and perspectives about divisive public issues.
+In aid of further developing Pavela’s last point, faculty and students are urged to visit Christian Science Monitor’s "Essential Partners - Bold Explorations in Community," a web site, ...which promotes constructive conversations and relationships among people who have differing values, world views, and perspectives about divisive public issues.